jakeajames/doubleH3lix/README.md

 No this doesn't use tihmstar's way to get offset since kernelcaches are encrypted on iOS 9, however PhoenixNonce didn't seem to use any big offsets, which probably means it already works on every device

-Brought to you by tihmstar, Siguza, Todesco
+Brought to you by tihmstar, Siguza, Todesco, xerub, ninjaprawn